Home

 Teacher/Lover: A lone perpetrator who falls in love with an adolescent male.

 One example of the Teacher/Lover category of female sex offenders is the Mary-Kay Latourneau case in America.
-She not only had a sexual relationship with her underage male student, a baby resulted from the relationship.
+She not only had a sexual relationship with her underage male student, a babies resulted from the relationship.

 Historically, cases of the Teacher/Lover category have been between young female students and male perpetrators.